Reflecting on Pit Bulls - Whatever they are!

 History in America

 Immigrants brought their dogs across the ocean along with their families and prized possessions.
 They soon became a fixture in a developing nation.
 In early America, the dogs were valued for much more than their fighting abilities.
 They were entrusted to protect homesteads from predators and worked as vital helpers on family farms.
-Homesteaders depended on their abilities to help in hunts and as hog catchers (hence, the common title "catch dogs").
-They were constant companions to the young children who were entrusted in their care.
+Homesteaders relied on their abilities to help in hunts and as hog catchers (hence, the common title "catch dogs").
+They were constant companions to the young children who are seen in untold numbers of vintage photos with their family dogs.
 Pit bulls earned their place as an important part of the fabric of a developing nation.

 Like the vintage photos?
 See our Vintage Photo Gallery here.

 As cities sprung up, Pit Bulls remained a prominent part of the American culture.
 The USA admired this breed for qualities that it likened in itself; friendly, brave, hardworking, worthy of respect.
 Pit Bulls were thought of less as pit fighters and more as 'regular dogs'.
 They show up in hundreds of turn of the century photos, flanked by loving family members.
 Early advertisements, posters, and magazines began to use the image of the All American Dog, including Buster Brown, whose companion was a Pit Bull.